 - Von Willebrand factor multimers.
-This test evaluates the specific structure of von Willebrand factor in your blood, its protein complexes (multimers) and how its molecules break down.
+This evaluates the structure of von Willebrand factor in your blood, its protein complexes and how its molecules break down.
 This information helps identify the type of von Willebrand disease you have.

 The results of these tests can fluctuate in the same person over time due to factors such as stress, exercise, infection, pregnancy and medications.
-So you may need to repeat some tests.
+So you might need to repeat some tests.

-If you have von Willebrand disease, your doctor may recommend that family members undergo the same or similar tests to determine if this condition runs in your family.
+If you have von Willebrand disease, your doctor might suggest that family members undergo tests to determine if this condition runs in your family.

-Even though von Willebrand disease is a lifelong condition with no cure, treatment can help prevent or stop bleeding episodes.
+Even though von Willebrand disease has no cure, treatment can help prevent or stop bleeding episodes.
 Your treatment depends on: